benber86/curve_treasury_proposal/README.md

 ### State of the Curve DAO Treasury

 Curve has no formal treasury to speak of.
 The closest equivalent is the [community fund](https://etherscan.io/address/0xe3997288987e6297ad550a69b31439504f513267), which was originally seeded with [151,515,151 CRV back in 2020](https://gov.curve.fi/t/scip-2-utilizing-the-community-fund/967).
-A part of this fund was later allocated to the grant council
+27 million CRV were later allocated to the grant council (here and here)